 Who should be considering PrEP?

-Primarily in Australia HIV is a disease within the gay community of Australia, within men who are having sex with men.
-In particular, HIV is highest risk for people who are having condomless anal sex, whether they be the top or the inserted partner, or the bottom or the receptive partner.
+Primarily in Australia HIV is a disease within the gay community of Australia.
+Men who are having sex with men.
+In particular men who are having condomless anal sex.
+No matter if they are the ‘top’ or the inserting partner, or the ‘bottom’ or the receptive partner.
 Both of these positions are a risk for transmission of HIV.